r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/HADES_Architecture_Overview.md

    - **Auto-Discovery**: Uses filesystem events (via `inotify` on Linux) to detect changes in `.hades` directories.
    - **RAM-Optimized Retrieval**: Keeps frequently accessed embeddings in memory for instant recall.
    - **Version Management**: Tracks file history within each `.hades` directory for temporal context.
+   - **User Memory System**: Stores and retrieves user-specific observations and conversation history using a structured directory system.
+   - **Entity-Relationship User Memory**: Represents user memories as typed entities with atomic observations and explicit relationships.

 7. **Versioning System**
    - Tracks all changes to the knowledge graph with semantic versioning.